 This document explains how to connect to Navico MFDs using an Ethernet connection.
 The integration technology used is called LightHouse Apps by Raymarine.

-There is also another way to connect, which by NMEA2000.
+Note that there is an alternative method to connect, which is NMEA2000.
 See the NMEA2000 chapter in the main manual.

 Navico compatible hardware:

 Note that this feature also works on the NSS EVO2.
 But only limited.
 And its not officially supported and also there will be no new software releases made by either Victron nor Navico to fix any issues that may arise.
 In other words, it is not a supported configuration by Navico but the consumer can feel free to use it (if they contact Navico or Victron service, our team will tell them it is not a supported configuration).
 More testing and user feedback will have to show what does and what does not work on the EVO2.

 At this moment it is not possible to control the Victron MFD App other than the touchscreen.

 This means that you cannot use

 From Victron side, all GX devices (Cerbo GX, CCGX, Venus GX, and so forth) can be used and are compatible.
 For details on detailed product compatibility with regarding to inverter/chargers and other components, see the main Marine MFD App chapter in the GX Manual.